Family Orientation FAQs

 What time does Family Orientation start and end?

-What is the Longhorn Neighborhood?
+What is the Resource Fair?

 Will my student be with me during Family Orientation?

-Can parents/families attend the Longhorn Orientation program?
+Can parents/families attend the Student Orientation programming?

 What college/school program should I attend if my student has a double major?